 Are pets allowed in the residence halls?

 The only animal allowed in the residence halls is fish (5 inches in length or smaller) contained in small aquariums, no larger than 3 gallons.
+Service animals and emotional support animals are allowed.
+See more information and apply for permission to host an emotional support animal.

 Are students required to live in the residence halls?